 Most people know that cigarette smoking harms our health, being directly linked to heart attacks, strokes, lung and other cancers and emphysema.

-Effects on pregnancy and babies
+pregnancy and babies

 Smoking affects fertility, pregnancy, and infants .
 Smoking can make it harder for a woman to become pregnant and can affect a man’s sperm.
 Smoking increases risks for: